suhaildawood/SvelteKit-integrated-WebSocket/README.md

 One glaring omission from the stable release of SvelteKit has been out-of-the-box integration for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/Websockets_API).
 In many modern web applications, WebSockets are the preferred channel for real-time communication.
 With first-class support, the advantages of co-locating server-side code within the SvelteKit project structure is extended to real-time application logic.
 Utilities, logic and types can be shared across the codebase.

-As of SvelteKit 1.15.7 (April 19, 2023), WebSockets are not supported out-of-the-box.
+As of SvelteKit 1.21.0 (July 4, 2023), WebSockets are not supported out-of-the-box.
 The recommended way of integrating a custom WebSocket server within SvelteKit is through [middleware](https://kit.svelte.dev/faq#how-do-i-use-middleware).
 The helpful SvelteKit community has therefore provided a temporary solution:

 - Write your WebSocket server code and logic within the SvelteKit project structure (for example `$lib/server/websocket`).
 - Use [esbuild](https://esbuild.github.io/) to compile a single JavaScript file that contains the WebSocket server or logic (for example `/dist/websocket-middleware.js`).